 A mature age student, Mr Somerville returned to University study after several years in the workforce.

-He will graduate next year with a Bachelor of Health Science (Exercise Science) and is looking to pursue a career in physiotherapy.
+He will graduate next year with a degree in Exercise Science and is looking to pursue a career in physiotherapy.

 As a mature-age student, Mr Somerville said he had returned to University very driven and passionate about what he wanted to do.